NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: Map-matching preliminaries

-\textbf{Raw GPS Trajectory} is a collection of timestamped, noisy data points recorded by a GPS device at a frequency determined by the device setting.
+\textbf{GPS-based Trajectory}.
+Raw GPS-based trajectory is a collection of timestamped, noisy location points recorded by a GPS device at a frequency determined by the device setting.
 The sampling rate may vary depending on the purpose of the data collection and the capacity of the data storage infrastructure, resulting in either low or high sampling trajectory data.
-The collected data points typically include information about the vehicle's position, such as latitude, longitude, altitude, and vehicle speed, as well as additional information, such as the number of satellites with which the GPS device communicates during location sampling.
-For the map-matching task in this study, the raw GPS trajectory is defined as a sequence order of latitude and longitude pairs, denoted by $T= \left\{ (x_1, y_1), (x_2, y_2), \dots, (x_n, y_n) \right\}$.
-Here, $(x_i, y_i)$ represents the coordinates of the location points, and $n$ is the number of collected points along the route.
+The collected data points typically include the vehicle's position data, such as latitude, longitude, altitude, and speed, along with additional information, such as heading and the number of satellites the GPS device communicated with during location sampling.
+For the map-matching task in this study, the raw GPS-based trajectory is defined as a sequence order of latitude and longitude pairs, denoted by $T_p= \left\{ p_1=(x_1, y_1), p_2=(x_2, y_2), \dots, p_n=(x_n, y_n) \right\}$.
+Here, $(x_i, y_i), i=1,\dots,n$ represents the geographic coordinates of the location points, and $n$ is the number of collected points along the route.

-\textbf{Segment-based Trajectory} is a chronological sequence of connected road segments that accurately represents the vehicle's path.
-In map-matching, a ``road segment" is a portion of a digital road map corresponding to a particular stretch of road in the actual road network.
-When a GPS device records a vehicle's position, the recorded latitude and longitude points are not perfectly aligned with the road segments on the digital map due to errors and noise.

-\textbf{Digital Map.} A digital map or digital road network is a form of map data that is typically represented by a directed graph.
-The set of nodes represents the intersections or endpoints of the road segments, while the set of directed edges connects these nodes.
-In this graph representation, each directed edge corresponds to a road segment, with its direction indicating the allowed direction of traffic along the segment.
-By using this graph representation, map-matching algorithms accurately identify the segment-based trajectory from raw GPS trajectory.